• Skip to primary navigation

 • Built-in Igniter: Yes

-The Soto WindMaster is one of the favorite stoves among PCT hikers (through not necessarily one of the most common).
+The Soto WindMaster is one of the favorite stoves among PCT hikers (though not necessarily one of the most common).
 It is advertised as being able to “boil two cups (~500 ml) of water in under 2.5 minutes in strong winds and gusty weather”.
 It has a three-arm pot support attachment (despite being pictured with a four-arm support) and a built-in ignitor.
 You’ll need to buy your pot and gas canister separately (as with most of the stoves here), so remember that when looking at the weight.

 PROS: Small, lightweight, great simmer control, performs well in the wind and cold